Act for the Development of Tourism

 Article 10

-When necessity arises, competent authorities may seek the collaboration of other related authorities in marking important tourism sites as designated scenic spots and determining the borders of these areas.
+When the need arises, competent authorities may seek the collaboration of other related authorities in marking important tourism sites as designated scenic spots and determining the borders of these areas.
 Dedicated organizations should be established to manage these sites depending on their nature.

 Article 11

-The composition, reviewing and approval of the aforementioned plans shall comply with the provisions of City Planning Act, in addition to the prior consultation with the administrative authority.
+The composition, reviewing, and approval of the aforementioned plans shall comply with the provisions of the City Planning Act, in addition to the prior consultation with the administrative authority.

 According to their regional peculiarities and functions, designated scenic spots shall be classified as national, municipal (in municipalities under direct central jurisdiction) or county (township) ones.